thunderbird/webext-docs/theme.rst

 .. api-member::
    :name: [``theme_experiment``]
-   :type: (:ref:`theme.ThemeExperiment`, optional)
+   :type: (:ref:`theme.^theme^experiment`, optional)
    :annotation: -- [Added in TB 86]

-   A theme experiment allows modifying the user interface of Thunderbird beyond what is currently possible using the built-in color, image and property keys of :ref:`theme.ThemeType`.
+   A theme experiment allows modifying the user interface of Thunderbird beyond what is currently possible using the built-in color, image and property keys of :ref:`theme.^theme^type`.
 These experiments are a precursor to proposing new theme features for inclusion in Thunderbird.
-Experimentation is done by mapping internal CSS color, image and property variables to new theme keys and using them in :ref:`theme.ThemeType` and by loading additional style sheets to add new CSS variables, extending the theme-able areas of Thunderbird.
+Experimentation is done by mapping internal CSS color, image and property variables to new theme keys and using them in :ref:`theme.^theme^type` and by loading additional style sheets to add new CSS variables, extending the theme-able areas of Thunderbird.
 Can be used in static and dynamic themes.

 .. rst-class:: api-main-section

 Permissions
 ===========

-The following permissions influence the behavior of the API: depending on which permissions are requested, additional methods might be available, or certain data may be included in responses.
+The following permissions influence the behavior of the API.
+Depending on which permissions are requested, additional methods might be available, or certain data may be included in responses.

 .. hint::